MOXGA-OSS/nginx-node-docker/README.md

 $ docker run -p 8080:8080 -e "NODE_PORT=3000" -v /app:/app -d finizco/nginx-node:latest
 ```

-The node app should has a serve script in its package.json
+The Node app should has a serve script in its package.json

 ```
 "scripts": {